akeneo/pim-community-dev/UPGRADE-1.7.md

 7. Now update your dependencies:

-    * [Optional] If you have added dependencies to your project, you have to set it back in your `composer.json`.
+    * [Optional] If you had added dependencies to your project, you will need to do it again in your `composer.json`.
-      You can show the differences of your previous composer.json in `$PIM_DIR/composer.json.bak`.
+      You can display the differences of your previous composer.json in `$PIM_DIR/composer.json.bak`.

         ```
         "require": {